basysKom/RiveQtQuickPlugin/README.md

 # RiveQtQuickPlugin

-RiveQtQuickPlugin is a Qt/QtQuick renderer that enables the integration of Rive animations in QML.
+RiveQtQuickPlugin is a Qt/QtQuick renderer that enables the integration of Rive animations in QtQuick / QML.
 For more information on Rive, visit [https://www.rive.app](https://www.rive.app).

 This plugin allows you to display Rive animations, interact with them, and bind data to and from the animations in your Qt Quick applications.